orbitalquark/textadept/docs/api.md

 Standard input is as follows:

 1. If no text is selected, the entire buffer is used.
-2. If text is selected and spans a single line, only the selected text is used.
+2. If text is selected and spans a single line, is a multiple selection, or is a rectangular selection, only the selected text is used.
 3. If text is selected and spans multiple lines, all text on the lines that have text selected is passed as stdin.
 However, if the end of the selection is at the beginning of a line, only the line ending delimiters from the previous line are included.
 The rest of the line